sensu/sensu-cloudwatch-check/README.md

 *Note:* The CloudWatch API uses a pagation strategy to limit the number of metrics returned in a single query.
 This check defaults to a limit of 1 page of results but this can be adjusted to meet your need.
 If the max number of result pages is too small, the check will return a warning status (return status 1) and will included a warning comment in the check output.

+*Note:* This check enforces a restriction the cloudwatch API query to limit the size of the cloudwatch query.
+You must either include the `--namespace` or `--metric-filter` option.
+See the Cloudwatch ListMetrics API documentation for details.

+### Important Commandline Arguments
+####  Namespace
+The `--namespace` argument limits the Cloudwatch query to the given namespace (ex: AWS/EC2).
+*Note:* Either `--namespace` or `--metric` is required

+####  Metric Filter
+The `--metric-filter` argument limits the cloudwatch query to a given metric name (ex: CPUUtilization) *Note:* Either `--namespace` or `--metric` is required

+####  Dimension Filters
+The dimension filters is an array of strings representing dimension key or key=value that must match.
+Allowed dimension filters are specific to AWS Namespace and metric.
+You should refer to the AWS service documentation for a specific service when choosing the dimension filters to use.

-#### Example for AWS EC2 in region us-east-1 using stats and metric filter
+### Example for AWS EC2 in region us-east-1 using stats and metric filter

 ```
 sensu-cloudwatch-check --namespace "AWS/EC2" --region "us-east-1" --metric "StatusCheckFailed" --stats "Sum"